 - Thoroughly mix the bacterial suspension with the saline solution.

-- Then equally, partition the solution containing saline and bacterial suspension into two separate test tubes, and label them as control and test culture.
+- Then, equally part the solution containing saline and bacterial suspension into two separate test tubes, and label them as control and test culture.
 The turbidity of both the test tubes should be in between 0.5-1.

 - In a test culture tube, add two drops of bile salt reagent, whereas in control tube adds two drops of saline.